Laurel Wealth Advisors Inc. Has $1.14 Million Stock Holdings in Intel Co. (NASDAQ:INTC)

-Laurel Wealth Advisors Inc. decreased its position in Intel Co.
-(NASDAQ:INTC) by 31.2% in the 4th quarter, according to its most recent filing with the Securities & Exchange Commission.
-The firm owned 22,870 shares of the chip maker’s stock after selling 10,378 shares during the period.
+Laurel Wealth Advisors Inc. cut its position in shares of Intel Co.
+(NASDAQ:INTC) by 31.2% during the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 22,870 shares of the chip maker’s stock after selling 10,378 shares during the quarter.
 Laurel Wealth Advisors Inc.’s holdings in Intel were worth $1,139,000 at the end of the most recent quarter.

-Several other hedge funds have also recently made changes to their positions in INTC.
-Norges Bank acquired a new position in shares of Intel in the 4th quarter valued at $2,141,057,000.
-Baupost Group LLC MA acquired a new position in shares of Intel in the 4th quarter valued at $906,005,000.
-Primecap Management Co.
-CA grew its holdings in shares of Intel by 28.1% in the 4th quarter.
-Primecap Management Co.
-CA now owns 32,574,166 shares of the chip maker’s stock valued at $1,622,845,000 after buying an additional 7,151,405 shares during the period.
-Healthcare of Ontario Pension Plan Trust Fund grew its holdings in shares of Intel by 100,766.8% in the 4th quarter.
-Healthcare of Ontario Pension Plan Trust Fund now owns 5,195,650 shares of the chip maker’s stock valued at $258,847,000 after buying an additional 5,190,499 shares during the period.
-Finally, Toronto Dominion Bank grew its holdings in shares of Intel by 161.7% in the 4th quarter.
-Toronto Dominion Bank now owns 7,957,652 shares of the chip maker’s stock valued at $483,288,000 after buying an additional 4,916,921 shares during the period.
-63.25% of the stock is owned by institutional investors.
+A number of other hedge funds have also recently added to or reduced their stakes in the stock.
+DB Wealth Management Group LLC bought a new position in Intel during the fourth quarter worth about $29,000.
+Annapolis Financial Services LLC acquired a new stake in Intel during the 4th quarter worth $30,000.
+Ogorek Anthony Joseph NY ADV acquired a new stake in Intel during the 4th quarter worth $31,000.
+McClarren Financial Advisors Inc. acquired a new stake in Intel during the 4th quarter worth $42,000.
+Finally, Merrion Investment Management Co LLC acquired a new position in shares of Intel in the 4th quarter valued at $48,000.
+63.25% of the stock is currently owned by institutional investors and hedge funds.

 Several equities analysts have recently issued reports on the stock.
-Loop Capital boosted their price target on shares of Intel from $50.00 to $55.00 and gave the company a “sell” rating in a report on Tuesday, March 30th.
-Rosenblatt Securities reaffirmed a “sell” rating and issued a $40.00 price objective on shares of Intel in a research report on Tuesday, January 19th.
-Oppenheimer reaffirmed a “hold” rating on shares of Intel in a research report on Friday, January 22nd.
-Needham & Company LLC boosted their price objective on shares of Intel from $70.00 to $74.00 and gave the company a “buy” rating in a research report on Tuesday, March 30th.
-Finally, Morgan Stanley boosted their price objective on shares of Intel from $70.00 to $72.00 and gave the company an “overweight” rating in a research report on Friday, January 22nd.
+Truist Financial boosted their price target on shares of Intel from $64.00 to $73.00 in a report on Wednesday, March 24th.
+DZ Bank raised shares of Intel from a “hold” rating to a “buy” rating and set a $76.00 price objective on the stock in a research report on Wednesday, March 31st.
+Roth Capital boosted their price objective on shares of Intel from $60.00 to $65.00 and gave the company a “neutral” rating in a research report on Tuesday, March 30th.
+Atlantic Securities raised shares of Intel from an “underweight” rating to a “neutral” rating and boosted their price objective for the company from $36.00 to $55.00 in a research report on Thursday, January 14th.
+Finally, Bank of America reaffirmed a “sell” rating and issued a $62.00 price objective on shares of Intel in a research report on Tuesday, March 30th.
 Eleven research analysts have rated the stock with a sell rating, fourteen have given a hold rating and fourteen have assigned a buy rating to the company.
 The company presently has an average rating of “Hold” and an average price target of $63.95.

 Shares of NASDAQ:INTC opened at $64.91 on Monday.
 The company’s 50 day moving average price is $62.52 and its two-hundred day moving average price is $53.69.
 Intel Co. has a 12-month low of $43.61 and a 12-month high of $67.44.
 The firm has a market cap of $264.34 billion, a PE ratio of 12.66, a PEG ratio of 1.63 and a beta of 0.74.
 The company has a quick ratio of 1.24, a current ratio of 1.66 and a debt-to-equity ratio of 0.48.